mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 | limit     | 20      | return the given number of media         |
 | link_id   | null    | return media using the paging link       |

+The media\_id field can be specified multiple times to return a list of matching media sources.

 If the `name` parameter is specified, the call returns only media sources that match a case insensitive search specified value.
 If the specified value is less than 3 characters long, the call returns an empty list.

 The `sort` parameter will determine the order in which the stories are returned.
 The `twitter` sort parameter